DC Pride Parade marchers injured after panic caused by noises mistaken for gunshots

-(CNN)People were injured Saturday during the Capital Pride Parade while running from what they thought were gunshots, according to District of Columbia Deputy Mayor Kevin Donahue.
+(CNN)Several people were injured Saturday during the Capital Pride Parade while running from what they thought were gunshots, authorities said.

+Cmdr.
+Guillermo Rivera of the Metropolitan Police said police were responding to a call of a man with a gun.
+As they approached the scene, they encountered people who said shots had been fired.

+Police stopped a male suspect and found a handgun nearby.
+He was arrested.
+Rivera said there was no evidence that shots were fired.

 A reporter for CNN affiliate WJLA that he heard three or four very loud pops he thought were gunshots.